 When will I be notified of the result of my application?

-Applicants will be notified of admission status in early June.
+Applicants will be notified of admission status on July 15th.

 Do I need to mail in work samples?

 Applicants must submit digital work samples through the BFTA application on the SlideRoom portal.